tonis-io-legacy/tonis-project/docs/index.md

 The Name
 --------

-Kyle originally got into programming by writing scripts for a game called Gemstone III (now Gemstone IV).
-The name comes from Tonis in Gemstone's world of of Elanthia.
+Kyle originally got into programming by writing scripts for a game called [Gemstone III](http://www.play.net/gs4) (now Gemstone IV).
+The name comes from [Tonis](https://gswiki.play.net/mediawiki/index.php/Tonis) in Gemstone's world of [Elanthia](https://gswiki.play.net/mediawiki/index.php/Elanthia).
 Tonis is the messenger of the gods and is renowned for his speed.

 Features
 --------